PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 ### What happens if you don't add a timeout

-Let's say you're in a situation where a very intermettent bug has just happened and the debugger would really help you, but you don't have a timeout on your `windows.Read()` call.
+Let's say you're in a situation where a very intermettent bug has just happened and the debugger would really help you, but you don't have a timeout on your `windows.read()` call.
 It's OK.
 Recall that the way the debugger gets its "cycles" is to borrow from your `Read` calls.
 What you need to do is alternate between using the debugger and then generating another pass through your event loop.

 Maybe it's an OK button that will cause your loop to execute again (without exiting).
 If so, you can use it to help move the debugger along.